About S-LPs, Audiologists and CHAs

 Under the supervision of a speech-language pathologist (S-LP), S-LP assistants may help with:

-• Following documented treatment plans developed by the S-LP.
+• following documented treatment plans developed by the S-LP; and

 Download the Speech-Language Pathology Assistant Guidelines to learn more.